learnk8s/templating-kubernetes/go/README.md

 Go on and save the above code in a file named `main.go`.

-> The above code uses several packages from the client-go library.
+> The above code uses several packages from the [client-go](https://github.com/kubernetes/client-go) library.
 You can find the documentation of every Go package by pasting its full import path into the search field on [godoc.org](https://godoc.org/).
-For example, [here](https://godoc.org/k8s.io/api/core/v1) is the documentation of the `k8s.io/api/core/v1` package.
+For example, the documentation of the `k8s.io/api/core/v1` package can be found on [godoc.org/k8s.io/api/core/v1](https://godoc.org/k8s.io/api/core/v1).

 You can then execute your program with: